Jon Ludvig Hammer

-Jon Ludvig Nilssen Hammer (born 2 June 1990) is a Norwegian chess grandmaster and three-time Norwegian Chess Champion.
+Jon Ludvig Nilssen Hammer (born 2 June 1990) is a Norwegian chess grandmaster and four-time Norwegian Chess Champion.
 He was the main second for Magnus Carlsen in the World Chess Championship 2013.

 Chess career

 At the 38th Chess Olympiad in Dresden, Hammer represented Norway as the substitute player (number five on the team).
 He played in all rounds except the first and scored 6/10 (+4−2=4).

 In 2007, Hammer completed all requirements for the International Master title.
 Hammer gained his first GM norm in the Cappelle-la-Grande Open in 2007, the second in Denmark in 2008, and a third in European Chess Club Cup later that year.
 The short length of those tournaments, however, meant he needed a fourth norm to gain the GM title.
 This norm was achieved when Hammer won outright a jubilee tournament at Gjøvik arranged at the end of 2008 and the beginning of 2009.
-In the final round against Mateusz Bartel, Hammer secured his Grandmaster title with a draw.
+In the final round against Mateusz Bartel, Hammer could have secured his Grandmaster title with a draw.
 In spite of this, he eschewed several opportunities for a perpetual check, and successfully took aim at sole first place.
 He was awarded the grandmaster title in March 2009.